-Role of Parent and or Guardian
+Role of Parent and or Guardian and involvement - Updated August 2022

 Your role as a parent/guardian is vital to the success of the Child Care Centre.
-Communicate to the staff about your child's evening or the night before at drop off to the screening person or by email or phone call ie sleep pattern, eating habits, any injuries that occurred at home etc. Share your child's interest that occurred over the weekend.
+Parents are invited and encouraged to visit the Centre and make class observations at any given time.
+Communicate to the staff about your child's evening or the night before at drop off or by email or phone call ie sleep pattern, eating habits, any injuries that occurred at home etc. At pick up the Educator can share with you how your child's day was providing some highlights.
+Share your child's interest that occurred over the weekend.
 Discuss any concerns you may have with the teacher and/or supervisor via email or scheduled one on one phone call meeting.
 Provide feedback on activities and keep the line of communication open regarding your child so we can best meet your child's needs.
-We look forward to building strong, positive and healthy relationships with you and your child where we keep the lines of communication open regarding meeting the needs and interests of your child.